 Inspiring creativity.
 For good.

-We believe that art is for everyone.
-As a not-for-profit arts education centre, we think access to the highest quality arts education is a basic human right, regardless of your experience, education, socio-economic background or ballet slipper size.
-We are just for those ages 2 to 19 though, because, well, we love the way kids and youth love the arts.
+At Arts Umbrella we believe that art is for everyone.
+As a not-for-profit arts education centre, we think access to the highest quality arts education is a basic human right, regardless of your experience, education, socio-economic circumstance or learning needs.

 But free-of-charge doesn’t happen entirely freely.
 Or at least as much as we’d like.
 We rely on inspiring community support to continue to create programs that inspire children.
 Today tuition covers 44% of our operating budget.
 The remaining 56% comes from different levels of funding, including individual donations.
 The arts give so much back.
 Is it time to consider what you could give?

 A better world where all young lives are inspired to pursue a lifelong journey towards self-expression, compassion, and humanity.

 To be Canada’s leader in arts education for young people, that builds community and delivers profound life experiences through our commitment to innovation, excellence, and inclusivity.
 At the heart of what we do, we inspire people to live creative, authentic, and courageous lives.

 Since 1979, we’ve been sharing creativity through our visual arts, music, theatre, dance, and media arts programs.
 It amounts to 785 classes per year in four locations.
 And students range from preschoolers to pre-professionals.

 We base classes on arts-education principles, hire 122 practicing artists, and use top-quality supplies.
 These are just a few of the ways we foster a place with no creative limits.